Charlie9009/CI_MS1_MYGYM/README.md

 ## Welcome to my page [MyGym](https://charlie9009.github.io/CI_MS1_MYGYM/)!
 <br>
 MyGym is a site that wants to increase peoples well being and motivate others by offering personal trainers and online videos.
+Due to Covid, MyGym wants to help people who now struggle with working out.
+Either by not working out at all, or alone in the wrong way not getting the help needed.
+By using MyGym they will be able to work out from home in a safe and effective way. <br>
 The site is targeted towards everyone that wants to increase their health and/or wants help to get started with their training.
+The site is also for people who wants to explore new ways of working out by not being able to go to the gym.
+MyGym offers a wide variation of group training which can be booked from the site.
+What makes MyGym special is that we dont allow more than 10 people per personal trainer.
+This makes it possible for the trainer to tailor the best workout for every customer.

 Customer goals